Dataset Distillation via Committee Voting: Introduction

 \section{Introduction}

 The rapid growth of large datasets has significantly advanced computer vision and deep learning applications, enabling models to achieve high accuracy and generalization across diverse domains.
 However, training on massive datasets presents challenges such as high computational cost, memory usage, and long training times, especially for resource-constrained environments.
 To address these issues, {\em dataset distillation} has emerged as an effective technique to condense large datasets into smaller, representative sets, allowing for efficient model training with minimal performance loss.
-Despite its promise, a key challenge in dataset distillation remains: {\em capturing the essential features of the original data while avoiding overfitting to specific patterns or noise.}
+Despite its promise, a key challenge remains: {\em capturing the essential features of the original data while avoiding overfitting to specific patterns or noise.}

-Prior dataset distillation methods~\citep{wang2020datasetdistillation,sre2l_2024,RDED_2024,yin2023dataset} often rely on single-model frameworks that may struggle to generalize across complex, diverse datasets and architectures.
-These approaches can introduce biases specific to the model used, resulting in distilled datasets that may not fully capture the richness of the original data.
-To overcome these limitations, we propose {\bf C}ommittee {\bf V}oting for {\bf D}ataset {\bf D}istillation (\name{}), a framework that leverages multiple models’ perspectives to create a high-quality, balanced distilled dataset.
-Our first contribution in this work is to identify pitfalls, disenchant design choices in recent advances on dataset distillation and train an exceptionally strong baseline framework which already achieves state-of-the-art performance.
-By using a committee of models with different architectures and training strategies, \name{} further enables the capture of a more comprehensive features, enhancing the robustness and adaptability of the distilled dataset with better accuracy.
+Prior dataset distillation methods~\citep{sre2l_2024,RDED_2024} rely on single-model frameworks, which may suffer from limited generalization across diverse datasets and architectures and introduce model-specific biases.
+To address these limitations, we propose {\bf C}ommittee {\bf V}oting for {\bf D}ataset {\bf D}istillation (\name{}), a framework that leverages multiple models’ perspectives to construct a high-quality and balanced distilled dataset.
+Voting mechanisms have been widely adopted in NLP and LLM tasks~\citep{yang2024llm,qorib-ng-2023-system,wang-plank-2023-actor}.
+Extending these successes to dataset distillation in computer vision for the first time, \name{} employs a committee-based voting strategy to enhance dataset diversity and quality.
+Moreover, we identify key pitfalls in recent distillation methods and establish a strong baseline that already achieves state-of-the-art performance.
+By integrating models with diverse architectures, \name{} captures more comprehensive features and improves the robustness of distilled datasets.